-- An alternative and complement to the search models are the "assignment" models in which heterogeneous workers are assigned to heterogeneous firms but in a frictionless manner. - These models were first proposed by Tinbergen (1956) and Koopman and Beckman (1957). - We will now review a basic version of assignment models and then show how they can be applied to the analysis of CEO market and generate implications about superstar phenomena. - In fact, there turns out to be two related but distinct assignment models: - Variable labor assignment models (where each job/task can hire as many units of labor as it wishes, so that there is "many-to-one" matching). - These models also usually feature endogenous prices for jobs/tasks, since otherwise the most productive ones may hire all workers. - 2 Fixed labor assignment models (where each job can hire at most one
+- An alternative and complement to the search models are the "assignment" models in which heterogeneous workers are assigned to heterogeneous firms but in a frictionless manner. - These models were first proposed by Tinbergen (1956) and Koopman and Beckman (1957). - We will now review a basic version of assignment models and then show how they can be applied to the analysis of CEO market and generate implications about superstar phenomena. - In fact, there turns out to be two related but distinct assignment models: - Variable labor assignment models (where each job/task can hire as many units of labor as it wishes, so that there is "many-to-one" matching). - These models also usually feature endogenous prices for jobs/tasks, since otherwise the most productive ones may hire all workers. - (a) Fixed labor assignment models (where each job can hire at most one worker, so that there is "one-to-one" matching)